jackp555/rest_spec/markdowns/api/attributemappingfunctionschema_post_functions.md

-# Create synchronizationTemplate
+# Create attributeMappingFunctionSchema

-Use this API to create a new synchronizationTemplate.
+Use this API to create a new attributeMappingFunctionSchema.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).